Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 | 24 hours ($k\leq7200$) | $7200$ | $19.3$ | $19.7$ |
 --->

+We see that MMB produces shorter proofs in expectation than both MMR and a hash chain, for any commitment refresh rate between once per minute and once per day.

 <a id="MMBs-in-BEEFY"></a>

 ## Cost savings analysis against MMRs

-In an Ethereum bridge, the BEEFY light client on Ethereum stores a commitment to Polkadot's state.
-Currently, this commitment is an MMR root.
-Concretely, the MMR root commits to the leaves of the MMR, and in turn the leaves of the MMR contain commitments to parachain headers.
-As such, from the MMR root, one can prove to Ethereum that some event occurred on Polkadot.

-When a message (that, e.g., encodes a transaction) goes over the bridge, the message producer or a relayer proves to the BEEFY light client that this message is authentic by attaching an MMR proof and a header proof to the message:
+In an Ethereum bridge, a smart contract on Ethereum stores a commitment to Polkadot's state.
+Currently, this commitment is built with an MMR, where a new leaf is added for each Polkadot relay chain block, and in turn each leaf contains commitments to parachain headers.
+When a message (that, e.g., encodes a transaction) goes over the bridge, either a user or a relayer has to authenticate it in the smart contract, by attaching an MMR proof and a header proof to the message:
-1. The MMR proof shows that the MMR (whose root is held in the BEEFY light client) commits to a leaf, which in turns commits to a particular parachain header.
+1. The MMR proof shows that the MMR (whose root is held in smart contract) commits to a leaf, which in turns commits to a particular parachain header.
 2. The header proof shows that this parachain header indeed contains the claimed content, such as a message.

-As the MMR grows over time, so grow in size the membership proofs that have to be relayed to the BEEFY light client.
-In contrast to MMRs, in MMBs the membership proof size is *independent* of the size of the MMB - its asymptotic behavior is instead governed by the recency of the leaf to be proven.
-Hence if membership proofs are primarily for recent items, then MMBs on average have much smaller membership proofs than MMRs.
+As the number of Polkadot blocks grows, so grow the MMR and the membership proofs that have to be relayed to Ethereum.
+In contrast, in MMBs the size of a membership proof is *independent* of the size of the structure -- its asymptotic behavior is instead governed by the recency of the corresponding leaf.
+As bridge users primarily care about recent events, MMB will offer much smaller membership proofs than MMRs on average.

 <a id="Cost-Estimate"></a>